Awards and Honours

 In 2014 we were nominated for both awards again.
 This time we went one better winning the Water Management award and receiving Highly Commended in the Climate Adaptation category.

 Our work with Suffolk Carbon Charter has made us one of the most sustainable nurseries in the UK.
 We have pledged to reduce our carbon footprint by 5% year on year.
 We were first accredited with a Gold Level in 2012 and have maintained this accolade to date.

 Howard Nurseries Gold at the Chelsea Flower Show 2015

 We collaborated with Sarah Cook, holder of the National Collection of Irises bred by Sir Cedric Morris, and were allotted space in the Grand Pavilion at the 2015 Royal Horticultural Society’s Chelsea Flower Show.
 The stand showcased Tall Bearded Irises bred by Sir Cedric Morris.
 The Iris used in the exhibit were all grown in peat-free Melcourt Sylvamix.

 Visit our RHS Chelsea 2015 Photo Album for more images.

 Acclaimed artist Sir Cedric Morris ran the East Anglian Art School at Benton End, Hadleigh, Suffolk from 1940.
 He was a notable Iris breeder and plantsman.
 His Irises were shown at Chelsea in the late 1940’s until mid 1950’s, but have not been seen there since.
-The exhibit will make the connection between Sir Cedric Morris as an Iris breeder and an artist.
+The exhibit made the connection between Sir Cedric Morris as an Iris breeder and an artist.